 - Get a mentor: If you have a design mentor, ask them to give you a few creative briefs to follow.
 You'll gain valuable experience in reviewing user requirements and using them to complete design projects.
 When you finish, write up a case study for each one.

 - Volunteer: Pet shelters, after-school programs, and other charitable organizations rely on volunteers to carry out their missions on a limited budget.
 If you need design experience for your portfolio, ask around to find out if any local nonprofits need help.
 You'll gain experience and contribute to a worthwhile cause at the same time.

 - Apply for an internship: Completing an internship is a great way to get some formal design experience.
 Just make sure you have permission to share details about the work you've completed.

 - Take a class: If you need to brush up on your skills, take an online class or enroll in a class at your local community college.
 Then use the projects you complete as part of your portfolio.
-Dribbble's 16-week product design course is ideal for anyone who wants to break into a product design career.
+Dribbble's Product Design Academy is ideal for anyone who wants to break into a product design career.

 It's finally time to sit down and write your product designer resume.
 To create the most effective resume possible, follow these tips.

 - Step 1: Review the job description.
 Take notes to help you remember what to focus on while you're writing.
 Perhaps the potential employer wants someone with 3+ years of experience and the ability to use Figma for wireframing.
 That's important information to have, as you'll know to highlight these qualifications in your resume.

 - Step 2: Choose a format.
 Decide whether you want to use the chronological or functional resume format.
 Many employers prefer a chronological format, as it allows you to see how your career has progressed.
 If you're applying for entry-level jobs, however, you may want to use the functional format to highlight your education and skills.